That All-Important First Line

 The fun thing about writing a book is that you get to choose what kind of opening line you want, what type of sentence appropriately sets up your book.
 You can choose to set a stage or create a setting.
 You can reveal a character.
 You can drop the reader into the middle of a scene.
 You can introduce conflict.
 You can have your character speak a line of dialogue.
 There’s no one right way to do it.

-Today I looked at some of my favorite first lines from novels, and asked myself why I liked them.
+I took a look at some of my favorite first lines from novels, and asked myself why I liked them.
 I found each one appealed to me for a different reason.
-It might have:

 - been clever